 Retailers’ ability to convert inventory into cash is called inventory ratio.
-Put simply, it is the rate at which goods are sold and used within a limited measurement time, a number of times retailer replenishes his stock of goods over a period.
+Put simply, this is the rate at which goods are sold and the number of times a retailer replenishes its stock over a limited timeframe.
 The inventory turnover is also known as the stock turnover ratio.

-A low rate of inventory turnover means that a retailer has invested too much into inventory, either due to flawed stock planning system, or errors in sales prediction.
-In any case, the risks of inventory being spoiled, going out of trends, or reaching its expiration date are high.
-And in any case, excess inventory means tied up operating capital.
+A low rate of inventory turnover means that a retailer has invested too much into inventory, either due to a flawed stock planning system, or errors in predicted sales.
+The risks of inventory being spoiled, going out of trend, or reaching its expiration date are high.
+In any case, excess inventory means tied up operating capital.

-To sum up, low inventory turnover ratio can indicate that a retailer holds his goods in the warehouse for too long, it has purchased too much goods, or the efforts of marketers should be fuelled up.
+To sum up, a low inventory turnover ratio can indicate that a retailer has held its goods in the warehouse for too long, has purchased too many goods, or marketing efforts should be ramped up.

-On the contrary, a high inventory turnover indicates high business performance and a synchronization of stock planning processes and sales.
-High inventory turnover ratio shows that a retailer is selling its goods fast, not wasting too much money on excess inventory and storage, effectively managing his stock.
+On the other hand, a high inventory turnover indicates high business performance and synchronization of stock planning processes and sales.
+A high inventory turnover ratio shows that a retailer is selling its goods fast, not wasting too much money on excess inventory and storage, and effectively managing its stock.

-A note bringing one cloud to the happiness - an extremely high inventory turnover may also mean that buying is not effective, or a retailer does not have enough money to replenish his stocks, or he has a high level of debt - all this inevitably leads to a low inventory levels and losses in sales.
+An extremely high inventory turnover may also mean that a retailer is in debt, not buying adequately, or does not have the funds to replenish its stock.
+All this inevitably leads to low inventory levels and losses in sales.

-FYI: COGS is an actual money pad for total amount of goods (plus logistics costs) received from a supplier to warehouse within a time period.
+FYI: COGs calculates the total amount of goods (plus logistical costs) received from a supplier to a warehouse within a time period.

-FYI: Average inventory is an average cost of goods during two or more periods.
-It is calculated using the beginning inventory and ending inventory, in the beginning of a fiscal year and at the end respectively.
+FYI: Average inventory is the average cost of goods during two or more periods.
+It is calculated using the beginning inventory and ending inventory at the beginning and end of a fiscal year, respectively.

-This year a retailer company X sold its goods worth 5 million USD.
-Beginning inventory cost was 600,000 USD, ending - 400,000 USD.
-So, the average inventory cost equals 500,000 USD, and inventory turnover is rated at 10 times a year.
+This year, a retailer, company X, sold its goods worth 5 million USD.
+The beginning inventory cost was 600,000 USD, ending at 400,000 USD.
+So, the average inventory cost equals 500,000 USD, and inventory turnover is rated 10 times a year.

 The inventory turnover ratio usually differs from one industry to another.
-It depends greatly on the product types and size of business.
-For example, retail, mass market fashion and supermarkets have a higher inventory turnover rate, because they hold large volumes of inventory and low margins.
-An inventory ratio of a supermarket is 18-20.
-They need high sales speed to balance low profit per each item.
+It depends greatly on the product types and size of the business.
+For example, retail, mass-market fashion and supermarkets have a higher inventory turnover rate, because they hold large volumes of inventory at low margins.
+The inventory ratio of a supermarket is 18-20.
+It needs a high sales rate to balance low profit per item.

 What is Days Inventory or DSI?

-DSI, or Days Sales of inventory is a measure, which shows how many days it is needed to convert inventory into sales.
-Easy to calculate and important to measure.
-Just divide 365 by your turnover ratio (because one year has 365 days).
+DSI, or Days Sales of Inventory, is a measure that shows how many days are needed to convert inventory into sales.
+It’s easy to calculate and important to measure.
+Just divide 365 days a year by your turnover ratio.

-This measure is very important, as it shows real time needed to turn inventory into cash.
-And of course, low DSI is good, fewer days to sell, more cash received.
-However, DSI rate differs depending on the industry.
-Supermarkets and groceries enjoy lower DSI because of the nature of their business than luxury car dealers.
-So, for healthy and efficient benchmarking one should compare companies of the same industry and size.
+This measure is very important, as it shows the real-time needed to turn inventory into cash.
+And, of course, low DSI is good – fewer days to sell, more cash received.
+However, the DSI rate differs depending on the industry.
+Supermarkets and groceries enjoy lower DSI because of the nature of their business compared to, for example, luxury car dealers.
+So, for healthy and efficient benchmarking, one should compare companies of the same industry and size.

-So, inventory turnover ratio and DSI are very important measures for each retail company, as they show the effectiveness of inventory management and an overall company performance.
-Usually a higher inventory turnover ratio is preferred.
+So, the inventory turnover ratio and DSI are very important measures for retail companies, as they show the effectiveness of inventory management and overall company performance.
+Usually, a higher inventory turnover ratio is preferable.

-To increase the inventory turnover ratio, you must use trusted and reputable inventory management system which tracks demand and make real-time analysis of stock, preventing you from overstock, and backorder situations.
-Second point - you must use efficient inventory management techniques, which are automatically implemented in modern inventory management software.
-These intelligent systems keep track and predict demand, make forecasts, do the accounting and marketing work, and as a result, automatically replenish your stock - in due time and due size.
-And surely, strong sales strategy and smart marketing shall always go hand in hand with the inventory management.
+To increase the inventory turnover ratio, you must use a trusted and reputable inventory management system that tracks demand and makes a real-time analysis of stock, preventing you from overstock and backorder situations.
+Secondly, you must use efficient inventory management techniques, which are automatically implemented in modern inventory management software.
+These intelligent systems keep track and predict demand, make forecasts, do the accounting and marketing work, and, as a result, automatically replenish your stock at the right time in the right amount.
+And, of course, a strong sales strategy and smart marketing techniques always go hand in hand with inventory management.